employment dispute arbitration in Camp Hill, Pennsylvania 17011

 The Arbitration Battle: Smith vs. GreenTech Solutions in Camp Hill, PA

-In the quiet town of Camp Hill, Pennsylvania (ZIP 17011), an intense arbitration unfolded in late 2023 between Sarah Smith, a former project manager, and her employer, GreenTech Solutions.
+In the quiet town of Camp Hill, Pennsylvania (ZIP 17011), an intense arbitration unfolded in late 2023 between the claimant, a former project manager, and her employer, GreenTech Solutions.
 The stakes: $85,000 in unpaid bonuses and alleged wrongful termination damages.

-Background: Sarah Smith had been with GreenTech Solutions for over five years, steadily climbing the ranks.
+Background: the claimant had been at a local employer for over five years, steadily climbing the ranks.
 Throughout 2022, she reportedly exceeded project targets, contributing to a company-wide profit increase.
 Her employment contract included a performance bonus stipulation, which she claimed GreenTech failed to pay despite repeated requests.

 Meanwhile, in January 2023, Smith was abruptly terminated under the pretext of "company restructuring."
 Smith contended the termination was a pretext to avoid paying her outstanding bonuses and severance.
 GreenTech argued she was dismissed due to performance issues unrelated to bonuses.